-There will be a Q&A with writer/director Haskell Wexler and Andrew Davis (director of The Fugitive).
-The event will be moderated by Greg Burris (doctoral candidate in the UCSB Professor of Film & Media Studies).
+There was a Q&A with Writer/Director Haskell Wexler and Director Andrew Davis (The Fugitive, 1993).
+The event was moderated by Greg Burris (Doctoral Candidate).

 Writer/Director Haskell Wexler